Starrky/EXS-Automation-Release/README.md

 sudo apt-get install qt
 ```

-**Configs folder is sent personally, since it contains sensitive data**

 # Usage
 Main application that can run all the scripts after selection is **APP.py** in root project folder.
-Just start the APP.py, then you will have 3 options:
+Just start the APP.py(double click left mouse button), then you will have 3 options:

 ![alt text](https://i.imgur.com/MXtotAo.png)

-**Automation** - Here you can find scripts to change passwords for accounts used in automation, Payrolls export for previous month, Copy translation(copy english key translations to other languages).
+**Automation** - Here you can find scripts to change passwords for accounts used in automation(useful since they have to be reset every month), Payrolls export for previous month, Copy translation(copy english key translations to other languages).

 **Translation** - Here you will find translation scripts(summernote add, Change translations, Add new translation).
 All translations are changed/ added for both Staging and Production server( Dev not included).

 **Kill driver** - Kills driver processes that might still be present in the background.( uncomment lines 60-65 in text editor in APP.py if you are not using Chrome browser: this is commented so it won't turn off your personal browser)

-# How to use translation scripts
+## How to use translation scripts

 When you click on Translations button from main menu, new window will appear with usage and looks slightly differing between them.
 ![alt text](https://i.imgur.com/ZcoYIln.png)